 It’s my fifth day as a puppy owner and things are going pretty well.
 Lizzie’s a great dog.
 Her only bad habit is biting feet and fingers, which I’m trying to control by saying “Ouch” a high pitched puppy voice.
-From what I’ve read, puppies are supposed to learn not to nip from their mom and litter mates, but young puppies who’ve been removed too soon may need extra tutoring on this subject!
+From what I’ve read, puppies are supposed to learn not to nip from their mom and litter mates, but young puppies who’ve been removed too soon may need extra training.
 So between teaching my puppy not to bite toes and following her around with potty training pads, I’m kind of behind on baking.
-Luckily, Fuzz will be home tomorrow and since technically, Lizzie is her puppy, I should have a puppy care assistant.
+Luckily, Fuzz will be home tomorrow and I’ll have a puppy care assistant.

-As for today, I’m posting a recipe Sue posted in the comment section.
+As for today, I’m posting a an English Toffee Bars recipe Sue posted in the comment section.
 Erin had mentioned an illustrator named Tasha Tudor, and Sue just happened to have the Tasha Tudor Cookbook.

 Sue made these yesterday and said they were pretty good.
 I’m holding out until I can get some really good chocolate.